kwamedan/my-full-template/README.md

 To fix this, I have set each record its own class and set its styling to an in-line block taking up 33% of its width:

+* For responsive design, the hero image in my cafe and bar page takes up too much space:

+I have decided to create a media query and set the image's size to a smaller size so it takes up less space and can accomodate the footer:

+* Also for responsive design for the hero image in my about page causes to much tightness within the page:

+I have decided to hide the image whilst the screen size is within this limit:

+* Within this same page, the text within the overview takes up too much space:

+To combat this, I have removed the final paragraph from the overview section:

+* For my phone sized design, I have decided not to display the contact support information in the header:

 ## Deployment